DavidANegrete/reflections/README.md

 # reflections
 This repo is a colections of notes I have made in order to comeback and review.
-Here a I chronicle my exploration of coding, hacking, having fun and learning.
+You will find notes on stuff I have learned about coding, hacking and development.

 __FILES INCLUDED__.(thisRepo)